arkovia/acts/intellectual-property-act-2018.md

 ## Law

-## Part 1: `Trademark Arkovia, EGI`
+## Part 1: `Trademark and Patent EGI`
-Trademark Arkovia, EGI will be the sole subsidiary of the Arkovian government in charge of registration and management of IP in Arkovia.
+Trademark and Patent Arkovia EGI will be the sole subsidiary of the Arkovian government in charge of registration and management of IP in Arkovia.